trans-hues/trans-resist/README.md

 That being said, there's not really anything keeping a paid VPN provider from doing the same thing.

+However, because it can be expensive for a VPN provider to maintain their servers, sometimes you really do get what you pay for.

 <a name="riseupvpn"></a>
 ### **(2.7.b) [Riseup VPN](https://riseup.net/en/vpn)**